Mentalization Based Therapy

 Dialectical behavioral therapy

-DBT is an empirically supported therapy option for people with BPD.
+Dialectical behavioral therapy (DBT) is an empirically supported therapy option for people with BPD.
 During DBT treatments, individuals may work on four main goals: distress tolerance, emotional control, interpersonal effectiveness, and mindfulness.

 Transference-focused psychotherapy (TFP)

-If you’re living with BPD, mental health professionals can help you develop the skills, self-compassion, and awareness needed to become a healthier version of yourself.
+If you’re living with BPD, mental health professionals can offer treatment and help you develop the skills, self-compassion, and awareness needed to become a healthier version of yourself.
 Whether you commit to mentalization-based therapy or another form of therapy, your treatment team can support you in identifying and working toward your mental health goals.

-Consider online options
+Consider online treatment options

 Mentalization based treatment at home